genomeud/SRA-ome/README.md

-# SRA-ome: taxonomy classification of DNA/RNA sequences uploaded on SRA
+# SRA-ome: taxonomy classification of DNA/RNA sequences from SRA
 ## Analysis of metagenomics or metatranscriptomics samples

 In this project has been implemented an almost fully automated system to systematically classify the reads present in SRA database, in order to detect all the taxa present inside it.